jet/equinox/README.md

   - Support for multiple co-existing compaction schemas for a given stream (A 'compaction' event/snapshot is an Event).
 This is done by the [`FsCodec.IEventCodec`](https://github.com/jet/FsCodec#IEventCodec)
     - Compaction events typically do not get deleted (consistent with how EventStore works), although it is safe to do so in concept
   - While snapshotting can deliver excellent performance especially when allied with the Cache, [it's not a panacea, as noted in this excellent EventStore.org article on the topic](https://eventstore.org/docs/event-sourcing-basics/rolling-snapshots/index.html)
-- **`Equinox.Cosmos` 'Tip with Unfolds' schema**:
+- **`Equinox.CosmosStore` 'Tip with Unfolds' schema**:
-  - In contrast to `Equinox.EventStore`'s `AccessStrategy.RollingSnapshots`, when using `Equinox.Cosmos`, optimized command processing is managed via the `Tip` - a document per stream with an identity enabling syncing the read/write position via a single point-read.
+  - In contrast to `Equinox.EventStore`'s `AccessStrategy.RollingSnapshots`, when using `Equinox.CosmosStore`, optimized command processing is managed via the `Tip` - a document per stream with an identity enabling syncing the read/write position via a single point-read.
 The `Tip` has the following attributes:
     - It represents the position of the stream - i.e. the index at which the next events will be appended for a given stream (events and the Tip share a common logical partition key)
     - It is ephemeral (`deflate+base64` compressed) [_unfolds_](DOCUMENTATION.md#Cosmos-Storage-Model)
     - It can also be a holding buffer for events.
 Note: [presently removed](https://github.com/jet/equinox/pull/58), but [should return](DOCUMENTATION.md#Roadmap), see [#109](https://github.com/jet/equinox/pull/109)